 It had been hard work getting my hands on the books I wanted to read.
 One book could only be found at Lund University Library and I had to give my sister Gun’s name and position as a university teacher to be allowed to take out the book.

 I read books and articles in Danish, English, Swedish and even one little nook in German.
 I wanted to get the background to this horrible Holocaust, or shoah in Hebrew — meaning calamity.
 How could this happen without the governments of surrounding nations standing up to the Nazi monster?
 Well, first of all because lots of the major nations in Europe as well as the U.S.A. were eagerly doing business with Germany and so they actually prospered from trade with the Nazi government.
-It was simply in their economic interest to let Nazi Germany have its way and, of course, hope that the Third Reich would not after all be as insistent on taking over the world as they claimed to be.
-It seemed far too unrealistic.
+It was simply in their economic interest to let Nazi Germany have its way.
 For sure, or so they thought, the Germans were not seriously planning on taking over the world.

 The British Prime Minister, Neville Chamberlain came back from the Munich conference with Hitler in 1938 with the message “Peace in our time”.
 Hope never dies, but could the world not really see what Hitler and the Nazi top men were up to?
 This Munich Agreement took place in September 1938, after the German takeover of Czech Sudetenland.
 That was the first Nazi territory takeover.